DonnchaC/onionbalance/docs/running-onionbalance.rst

 You can use existing Tor hidden service private key with OnionBalance to keep your onion address.

-Each backend Tor onion service instance is listed by it's unique onion address in the ``instances`` list.
+Each backend Tor onion service instance is listed by its unique onion address in the ``instances`` list.

 .. note::